ComposableFi/composable/code/parachain/frame/cosmwasm/README.md

 We cover some of the theoretical topics that were presented before, and provide real code that exemplifies how they can be developed in a pallet.

+## 0. Module Extensions

+Module extensions are part of ambient host "contract" (like Bank or Ibc) which receive query and execute messages,potentially encoded in ProtoBuf, against modules interfaces.

+We do not have such.
+Instead we have pallet precompiles which are "contracts" with pallet account as address which receive and execute contract messages, against pallet interfaces.

 ## 1. Gas Metering
 When a contract is uploaded through the `upload` extrinsic, its code is instrumented.
 This instrumentation process adds both gas metering and stack height limit to the uploaded code.